 In addition to the long-term performance-based equity awards, we have established a service-based vesting award for 2018 in the same amounts granted in 2017.
-Awards will vest at a rate of 33.33% per year, generally subject to the executive's continued employment.
+Awards will vest at a rate of 33.33% per year, generally subject to the continued employment of the applicable executive.
 The number of shares awarded to each named executive officer is set forth below.